Liwei254/green-credits/README.md

 ## Prerequisites

-- Node.js: recommended LTS versions — Node 16.x or Node 20.x.
-Note: the upload proxy (w3up) recommends Node 18+ for native Blob support; Node 20 is a safe choice if you run both Hardhat and the upload proxy locally.
+- Node.js: recommended LTS versions — Node 20.x or Node 22.x.
 - npm (or pnpm/yarn) — commands below use npm.
 - A browser wallet (MetaMask or Polkadot.js) for demo flows.
 - Optional: NFT.Storage or Web3.Storage account if you will use classic API tokens instead of the w3up proxy.